Sherin Zada: Negotiator

 Negotiate the matter of release of the 32 Policemen captured by the Taliban, the negotiation were made with the Spokesman of the Swat Taliban and after 7 hours tough negotiation in 02 days.
 Even bend down for the sake of lives of the 32 Policemen and as outcome the 32 Policemen were safely released and were taken to their families in different part of the Country.
 This act was appreciated by the Policemen Department, Pakistan's Army, Local People, Civil Society and the national and international journalists.

-Visits / Tours
+Visits / tours

-He visited recently the USA and the Europe more than a dozen countries of the world during 2015-2016, in the USA he visited many states and wrote about the Pakistanis working in the US, he also wrote about the American people.
+He visited recently the US and Europe more than a dozen countries of the world during 2015–2016, in the US he visited many states and wrote about the Pakistanis working in the US, he also wrote about the American people.